IagoLast/cartojs-react-example/README.md

 }
 ```

-This allow us to view a map as the following:
+This allows us to view a map as the following:

 ![First example](/img/1.png)